saimahmt03/StudentGradeManagementSystem/README.md

-Please the master branch for the project details.
+Please see the master branch for the project source code and details.